adam-p/yesterday-i-learned/biology.md

 1. [Passerine](https://en.wikipedia.org/wiki/Passerine) birds have three toes pointing forward and one toe back, which facilitates perching, which, in turn, implies many of them are songbirds.
 1. Appendicitis is often caused by a [fecolith](https://en.wikipedia.org/wiki/Fecaloma), aka shit stone.
 1. Baleen whales [have hind legs](https://en.wikipedia.org/wiki/Baleen_whale#Motion).
 They are entirely vestigial, but they have hind legs.
-1. [Baby lobsters](https://de.wikipedia.org/wiki/Hummer#/media/File:Juvenile-lobster.jpg) look just like lobsters, but smaller.dlobsdl
+1. [Baby lobsters](https://de.wikipedia.org/wiki/Hummer#/media/File:Juvenile-lobster.jpg) look just like lobsters, but smaller.
 1. Bed bugs can [also] be detected by their characteristic smell of rotting raspberries.
 1. [Orcas](https://en.wikipedia.org/wiki/Killer_whale) have just as much latitudinal range as humans do (all oceans).
 1. Sloths have green algae growing in their fur, which dyes them green, camouflaging with the thick forests that they live in.